The Kunstmuseum Den Haag (formerly Gemeentemuseum) has one of the largest collections of Mondrian's paintings.

 Dear Mr. Janssen,

-With my mail of 27 Mach 2019 I have posed to you questions regarding specific visual aspects of both checkerboards with light and dark colors, Pier and Ocean 4 and Mondrian’s oeuvre in general.
-Instead of responding in a polite and constructive way, you scream at me and flee away.
-You disappear because you are not able to admit that my suggestions do have a ground as does the whole essay I have sent to you in 2006.
+With my mail of 27 Mach 2019 I have posed to you questions regarding specific visual aspects of both Checkerboards with Light and Dark Colors, Pier and Ocean 4 and Mondrian’s oeuvre in general.
+Instead of responding in a constructive way, you scream at me and flee away.
+Do you disappear because you do not want to admit that my suggestions do have a ground as does the whole essay I have sent to you in 2006?

 You have been saying throughout the years that you did not find that essay interesting and therefore kept silent.
-A quite pathetic excuse.
 I have now showed to you that my essay contained, among others, answers to questions pertaining to the above mentioned paintings you were not able to answer in 2005.
 Is this the reason of your silence?
-Is there some sort of “strategy” behind this?
-We shall see.

 Be reassured Mr. Janssen as I will untiringly keep tackling your censorship.